City-of-Helsinki/helsinki-design-system/packages/react/DEVELOPMENT.md

 ### Setting up local development environment

-1. Build the hds-core and hds-design-tokens packages. hds-react uses these packages as dependencies.
+1. Build the hds-core and hds-design-tokens packages in the root folder. hds-react uses these packages as dependencies.

 ```bash
 yarn build:tokens && yarn build:core
 ```

-2. Start the development server.
+2. Start the development server in the root folder.
 This starts the storybook development environment.
 You can read about how to write storybook stories [here](https://storybook.js.org/docs/react/get-started/whats-a-story).
 The use of Storybook is recommended for component development.

 ```bash
 yarn start:react